Yokohama Corporation of North America/ Yokohama Tire Corporation

 Organizational Governance

 In accordance with the provisions of the Immigration Reform and Control Act of 1986, all persons hired by the Company are required to submit original documents proving their identity and their right to work in the United States.
 The I-9 Form must be completed within 72 hours from the date of hire and maintained in accordance with federal guidelines.
-Additionally, you may be requested to submit updated information if the original documents you provided have expired.
+Updated information may be submitted if the original documents provided have expired.

 Yokohama participates in the federal E-Verify program.
 This program verifies the identity and employment eligibility of all employees by utilizing information provided on the I-9 Form.
 Yokohama is committed to hiring only those individuals authorized to work in the U.S.